MICHAEL-STEWART0/smol_personal_projects/README.md

 # Welcome to my Github!

-An Austin, Texas based software engineer coding full-stack Javascript applications AND an experienced Corporate Facilitator for a large telecommunications company!
+An Austin, Texas-based finance major coding Python, front-end applications AND an experienced Corporate Facilitator for a large telecommunications company!
-🔭 I’m currently working on getting more familliar with the MERN stack!
+🔭 I’m currently working on a simulation script that takes different micro-economic factors and lets basic AI agents make decisions to win at amassing the most capital!

-🌱 I’m currently taking Harvard's cs50 course!
+🌱 I’m currently enrolled at SNHU's finance program

-💼 Will start accepting clients when I build out my portfolio!

 📫 How to reach me michaelstewart19971@gmail.com